snotskie/ttrpg/site/src/index.md

 **Quickly Acclimated:** Whenever you fail a Check against natural effects such as weather and disease, protect yourself for $+3$.

 **Steady Emotions:** Whenever you fail a Check or lose a Contest and would become Uncool as a result, protect yourself for $+3$.

+**Optimal Solution:** Twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$.
+Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' result would be equal; for example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
+If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$.

 **Synchronized Spark:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced and both characters have this ability.